 This setting allows you to adjust the maximum allowable respiration rate for that station.
-The range is 20 breaths per minute to 30 breaths per minute in eight (8) different steps defined as (20, 21, 22, 23, 24, 26, 28, 30).
-If you have a station set to allow 20 breaths per minute and you are actually breathing at say, 25 breaths per minute the station will clin and allow (respond breaths per minute and you are actually breathing at say, 25 breaths per minute, the station will clip and allow (respond with) something less than your actual 25 breaths per minute.
+The range is 20 breaths per minute to 30 breaths per minute in eight (8) different steps defined as (20, 21,

+22, 23, 24, 26, 28, 30).
+If you have a station set to allow 20 breaths per minute and you are actually breathing at say, 25 breaths per minute, the station will clip and allow (respond with) something less than your actual 25 breaths per minute.
 If clipping becomes an issue, you can make adjustments to accommodate this.